Simplifying the Kubernetes CI/CD Pipeline

 Now once we have set up our repository, we need to set the build configuration.
 The build configuration is required to pull and push your container images.
 You can change the registry to use docker, ECR, GCR, etc, which can be configured from container registries under Global Configurations.

-If you want to build a platform specific image then you can configure that in the advanced options in Build Configurations.
+If you want to build multi-arch container images then you can configure that in the advanced options in Build Configurations.
+It just takes a single checkbox to enable multi-arch container images which is compatible with ARM as well as AMD machines.

 Step 4: Configuring Base Deployment Template

 Base Deployment Template is where all magic happens.
-Devtron displays a fined grained configurations, abstracting out all the Kubernetes config complexities and packages the template in a helm chart.
-The deployment template consists of almost all major configurations that would be required for a production grade micro service and it comes with two display options - Basic (GUI Mode) & Advanced (YAML Configs).
+Devtron displays a fined-grained configuration, abstracting out all the Kubernetes config complexities and packages the template in a helm chart.
+The deployment template consists of almost all major configurations that would be required for a production-grade microservice and it comes with two display options - Basic (GUI Mode) & Advanced (YAML Configs).

 You can configure ContainerPort, set Requests & Limits for your deployment, provide Environment Variables, etc. There’s also an advanced option from which you can get the detailed YAML configurations that Devtron will use during deployment and overwrite the same.
 Here’s a glimpse of how the deployment template looks.

-You can configure Horizontal Pod Autoscaling, Ingress, Security Context, Keda Autoscaling, Volume Mountsand many more Kubernetes configurations just with a few tweaks in the predefined template.
-With Devtron’s deployment template, you don’t have to worry about writings tons of YAML file for your Kubernetes configurations.
+You can configure Horizontal Pod Autoscaling, Ingress, Security Context, Keda Autoscaling, Volume Mounts and many more Kubernetes configurations just with a few tweaks in the predefined template.
+With Devtron’s deployment template, you don’t have to worry about writing tons of YAML files for your Kubernetes configurations.

 Step 5: Creating & Triggering a CI/CD Pipeline

-Now, let's create our CI Build Pipeline and configure the pipeline details.
-In CI pipeline, you can configure vulnerabilities scanning, pre/ post build stages, give the source type i.e, Branch Fixed, Regex, Pull Request or Tag Creation for building images and lot more.
+Now, let's create our CI Build Pipeline own and configure the pipeline details.
+In the CI pipeline, you can configure vulnerabilities scanning, pre/ post build stages, give the source type i.e., Branch Fixed, Regex, Pull Request or Tag Creation for building images, and a lot more.

-In Deployment Pipeline you can configure pre/ post deployment stages, out-of-the-box integrations of deployment strategies i.e, Rolling, Recreate, Blue-Green and Canary deployment.
-It also allows you to choose different deployment strategies for different environments in same application.
+In Deployment Pipeline you can configure pre/ post deployment stages, out-of-the-box integrations of deployment strategies i.e., Rolling, Recreate, Blue-Green, and Canary deployment.
+It also allows you to choose different deployment strategies for different environments in the same application.
 The default deployment strategy is Rolling as you can see in the below image.

 In this blog, we will proceed with Blue-Green deployment strategy (considered a zero-downtime strategy) to deploy our containerized applications.
 You can checkout the deployment strategy configurations and make changes depending upon your use-case.
-This configuration change is application for all other deployment strategies.
+This configuration change is applied to all other deployment strategies.

-After configuring the CI & CD pipelines, here’s how the entire pipeline looks like.
-We can create multiple workflows with different configs for different environments and build type in same application.
+After configuring the CI & CD pipelines, here’s what the entire pipeline looks like.
+We can create complex multi-cluster workflows with different configs for different environments and build types for the same application.
+Unlike tools like Jenkins, you don't need to create multiple applications to be deployed on multiple environments.
+Devtron streamlines the application management, deployed across multiple clusters and environments.

 Isn't it interesting!!